 Do you know how much money you spend on various items each month?
 If not, it's time to sit down and make a realistic budget.
 Experts say that even though more than 80 percent of families and individuals have written budgets, few follow them as closely as they should.

 What does it take to create a realistic and achievable budget?
 There are some tried-and-true components for every realistic budget, but you need to know how to avoid some common pitfalls in order to make it achievable.
 The key is being honest when you put numbers down on paper, ummmm...or in an app.
+After all, that simple monthly budget template you use becomes less simple if you falsify the numbers.
 There are a few other tricks to getting things just right.
 Here is a summary of what financial advisors say about common sense budgeting for families and individuals.

 Use National Averages as a Guide